icecube/icetray-public/cmake/resources/docs/installing_ports.rst

 expected.
 If you need to run those parts of the simulation, you should install I3_PORTS.

+Note that in newer releases (V14-10-* or newer) the test data directory can/should be referred to with the I3_TESTDATA environment variable.
+If you still use I3_PORTS then I3_TESTDATA will automatically set to I3_PORTS/test-data, but if you use SYSTEM_PACKAGES then you should define I3_TESTDATA yourself.

 Quick start for the impatient
 -----------------------------